How Web Creators Can

 As the COVID-19 virus continues to spread, SMB web creators should be aware of the impact it will have on their businesses and prepare accordingly.

-The coronavirus pandemic poses a threat for web creators, not only from a health perspective, but from an economic one, too.
+The coronavirus pandemic poses a threat to web creators, not only from a health perspective but from an economic one, too.
 More and more people are confined to working from home, while the world’s economy is undergoing challenging times.

 Long Term Vs Short Term

-The short term effects of COVID on different industries are obvious.
-Suspended flightscancelled conferences and a deep dip in the stock market are just a few indicators of the global economic challenges brought on by the virus.
+The short-term effects of COVID-19 on different industries are obvious.
+Suspended flights, canceled conferences, and a deep dip in the stock market are just a few indicators of the global economic challenges brought on by the virus.

-But the long term effects are no less concerning.
+But the long-term effects are no less concerning.
 Early signs point to the potential financial threats COVID poses on SMBs (Small and Medium-sized Businesses).
-Italian wine and cheesemakers have started to experience a decline in demand.

 Is Being A Web Creator An Advantage Or Disadvantage?